jychuah/ble_squadron/README.md

 ![Put all of that in here](./media/internal.jpg)

+The total budget ran me more than $130.
+This is not including any hardware that I used during prototypes, or tools that I already had.
+Therefore, the good news is that if you ruin a perfectly good Imperial Raider, it still accounts for less than half your total budget.
+The bad news is that this is a pretty expensive project so don't tell your significant other.

-I constructed this using the following breakout boards hardware:
+I constructed this using the following breakout boards:

 - [Particle.io Photon without headers](https://www.adafruit.com/product/2722)
 - [Adafruit Audio FX Sound Board + 2x2W Amp](https://www.adafruit.com/product/2217)